Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Ross Adkin, Lucas Lilieholm, Todd Symons, Teele Rebane and Ivana Kottasová contributed reporting
+Ross Adkin, Lucas Lilieholm, Todd Symons, Teele Rebane, Ivana Kottasová and Christian Edwards contributed reporting